Eye on the ball

 Fulbright scholar explores food as medicine

-The sweet, purple maqui berry grows wild throughout central and southern Chile and parts of Argentina.
-Used for generations by the Mapuche people of that area as both a food source and as a treatment for pain and inflammation, it is now being marketed as a South American “superfruit.”
-Evidence shows, says Jessica Cote, that that description may not be hyperbole.
+The maqui berry grows wild throughout central and southern Chile and parts of Argentina.
+Used for generations by the Mapuche people as both food and medicine, it is now being marketed as a South American “superfruit.”
+That description may not be hyperbole.

-You may think you understand what goes on in a pathology laboratory from watching crime dramas and cop shows.
+You may think you understand what goes on in a pathology laboratory from watching crime dramas.
 But pathologist assistant Bryan Radosavcev wants you to know how the pathology lab really works.